George Garrett Award

 Contemporary literature and AWP have benefited from the efforts of many teachers, writers, editors, and administrators who have done their utmost to help the next generation of writers find their way as artists and as literary professionals.
 In bestowing the annual George Garrett Award for Outstanding Community Service in Literature, AWP recognizes a few of those individuals who have made notable donations of care, time, labor, and money to support writers and their literary accomplishments.

-Letters of nomination are accepted each year between August 1 and September 15 and should be mailed to:
+Letters of nomination are accepted each year between September 1 and October 31 and should be submitted via AWP’s Submittable portal.